magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 ### Configuration settings locked in the Maento Admin
 Settings in `config.local.php` are not editable in the Magento Admin.
 This also helps keep your settings consistent across the integration, staging, and production systems.

+### How to get `magento-cloud-configuration` release 101.4.1

 ## Manage your configuration and protect sensitive settings {#cloud-config-manage-sens-over}
 Magento's store configuration is located in the database and there is one database per system.
 This can make the configuration of multiple systems (such as staging and production) difficult.

-Starting with version 2.1.4.1, we provide the following:
+Starting with version `magento-cloud-configuration` release 101.4.1 on Magento Enterprise Cloud Editio 2.1.4, we provide the following:

 *	Store configuration values are specified in a new configuration file, `app/etc/config.local.php`, which is in source control.